 Fall is the perfect time to plant your bulbs in preparation for spring.
 This gives the bulbs all of the winter season to adjust and develop strong roots.
 Once the springtime rolls around, you’ll have a beautiful display of spring bulbs.
 If it is common to find deer, raccoons, or other animals in your area, lean towards Daffodil or Allium bulbs to keep them from eating away at your garden.

 Pansies are a hardy flower, they have the ability to withstand the fall and winter temperatures and bloom perfectly in time for spring.
 When purchasing and planting pansies, it’s best to buy a variety of pansies (different sizes and types).

 The fall season calls for hayrides, pumpkin pie, and hearty stews.
 Nothing is better than making a tasty, fall stew with your own home-grown vegetables!
 Carrots, radishes, brussel sprouts, and spinach are just a few of the vegetables that flourish during the fall season.

 When it comes to planting your own vegetables, it’s better to plant them early on so that they have plenty of time to mature.
 When you are purchasing your vegetable seed packets, take a look at the back to assess how long it will take for the seeds to mature.
 The maturity time is important because each vegetable has a different maturity rate, so this gives you a good sense of when you should plant each individual set of veggies!

 Antonucci Lawn and Garden has all of the necessary tools you will need to create your perfect fall Reno landscaping design.
-If you are interested in learning more tips and tricks about landscape design, call us or visit our website today!
+If you are interested in learning more tips and tricks about landscape design and our Reno landscaping services, call us or visit our website today!